roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ---
 layout:     post
-title:      Extending Neovim with LSPs, Linters, Formatters, Treesitter, and DAP
+title:      Extending Neovim with LSPs, Linters, Formatters, Treesitter, and Debugger Adapter Protocol
 date:       2022-11-28 13:20
 type:       post
 draft:      true
 ---

 ## Abstract

+This article aims to describe the relationship between the various different plugins and technologies Neovim leverages.

 This article aims to describe how to effectively extend Neovim in a way that is easy to maintain.